 Opening as a middle school in 1997, Brook Hill School has grown into a large, independent school that now teaches pre-kindergarten children all the way up through graduation.
 The school takes in both day and boarding students and is located on 280 acres of land outside of Tyler, Texas.
 The school also accommodates many international students.

 Instead of dormitory or apartment-style housing, BHS houses all boarding students in home-like residential structures that are complete with kitchens, game rooms, private bathrooms, etc. Each house has full-time “parent” mentors who supervise students’ academic progress as well as their overall character development (these mentors have separate, private living quarters).

 Because of the size and success of the school, faculty members are usually highly qualified, and over 60 percent of them hold master’s degrees.
-Also, due to the size and international flavor, students are educated in a worldview type of Christian atmosphere.
+Also, due to the size and international flavor, students are educated in a global environment with a Christian worldview.
 Standard Bible classes are required as part of the curriculum, but no specific Christian faith is endorsed at Brook Hill.